Concibar/deliberately_using_git_wrong/README.md

 # deliberately_using_git_wrong
-testing how to resolve git merge conflicts and other fuckups with students
+testing how to resolve git merge conflicts and other fuckups with students Teching chidern how to not fuck up their git Teching chidern how to not fuck up their git